How Plumbus works

 Security hygiene

-Plumbus turns sender-constrained authentication into an infrastructural property, enforcing the right to use authentication material consistently at the service boundary while leaving existing authentication and authorization models unchanged.
+Plumbus makes context continuity an infrastructural property, enforcing that only the client context that authenticated can use its authentication material — consistently at the service boundary, without changing existing authentication or authorization models.

-This is how sender-constrained enforcement fits into a layered security hygiene model.
+This is how context continuity enforcement fits into a layered security model.